manish-agrawal-freshworks/mfe-module-federation/README.md

 # mfe-module-federation
-A micro-frontend based on module federation
+A micro-frontend based on module federation - Routing and Communication